Alfredo Ambrosetti: Career

-Returning from the U.S., Ambrosetti continued his career at Edison but also began giving lectures and providing business‑development consultancy, which was then a nascent sector in Italy.
-When the Italian government nationalised electricity production in 1963 he turned down a position at the newly created ENEL and decided to focus exclusively on consultancy.
+Returning from the U.S., Ambrosetti continued his career at Edisonvolta, but also began providing business‑development consultancy, which was then a nascent sector in Italy.
+When the Italian government nationalised electricity production in 1963, he turned down a position at the newly created ENEL and decided to focus exclusively on consultancy.
 In 1965 he established Studio Ambrosetti in Milan with three collaborators.
 One of the firm's first clients was the Bombrini Parodi Delfino group; Ambrosetti forged lasting relationships with executives Mario Schimberni and Cesare Romiti.

 Over the years, Ambrosetti's firm evolved into an internationally known think tank that combined consultancy and research, organised training meetings and promoted dialogue among institutions, business leaders and academics.
 In 1973 Ambrosetti launched the Aggiornamento Permanente (AP, which was later translated in English as "Lifelong Learning") programme of roughly one hundred meetings a year to help people in high‑responsibility roles develop leadership skills, broaden their strategic vision and build networks.
 He also sat on the boards of companies such as Marzotto and Barilla; for the latter he assisted Pietro Barilla in buying back the majority stake from W.R.
 Grace & Co.

 During a session of the Aggiornamento Permanente in 1974, Ambrosetti and scientist Umberto Colombo decided to merge discussions on research, economics and socio‑politics into one event.
-Their idea led to the creation of the Ambrosetti Forum at Villa d'Este (Cernobbio), whose inaugural edition in 1975 had modest attendance because it was held in early July and coincided with U.S. Independence Day.
+Their idea led to the creation of the Ambrosetti Forum at Villa d'Este, Cernobbio, whose inaugural edition in 1975 had modest attendance because it was held in early July and coincided with U.S. Independence Day.
 Encouraged by fellow economist Beniamino Andreatta, Ambrosetti persevered; moving the gathering to September and increasing investment turned the "Cernobbio Forum" into a strategic meeting point for economic, academic, institutional and political leaders worldwide.

 Between 1986 and 1992 the Studio Ambrosetti collaborated with Italian television host Piero Angela to produce “Quark Economia” and “Quark Europa”, two TV programmes that explained contemporary finance and the challenges of European integration.
 In the same years, the Aggiornamento Permanente was extended to the United States.

 In 2002, Ambrosetti helped promote Varese’s successful bid to host the 2008 UCI Road World Championships.
-In 2007, he was awarded the title of Cavaliere del Lavoro (Knight of the Order of Merit for Labour of the Italian Republic) and stepped down from Studio Ambrosetti (renamed The European House – Ambrosetti in 2005) at the end of 2008, while remaining honorary president until 2016.
+In 2007, he was awarded the title of Cavaliere del Lavoro (Knight of the Order of Merit for Labour of the Italian Republic) and stepped down from Studio Ambrosetti (renamed The European House – Ambrosetti in 2005) at the end of 2008 following a management buyout, while remaining honorary president until 2016.

 In his later years he organised initiatives in his native Varese on topics such as sport, safety, economics and politics.
 He published autobiographical books and gave some interviews commenting on contemporary Italian and international affairs.